“We love Hotel Julien so much and had such a wonderful experience, I would love to share our memories and photos with you!!

 Category Archive: Celebrating Ours

 At Hotel Julien Dubuque, we have the distinct pleasure of welcoming incredible visitors through our doors on a continual basis.
-Every guest brings with them a story and, often times, this historic hotel elicits a sense of nostalgia in those who have experienced some of life’s sweetest memories within these brick walls that stand at the corner of Second and Main.
+Every guest brings with them a story that contributes to the collective narrative of this historic hotel.

 As we sat down near the front windows in the lobby, Diane and Nancy shared beautiful photographs from their parents’ nuptials.
 The images of the happy, young couple sparked an amusing story about how they met.